The ultimate list of marketplaces by sector of activity in 2024

 Contents

 They are often a crucial channel for brands and e-tailers wishing to benefit from their popularity and the high traffic they generate.
-Marketplaces represent 40% of the world's e-commerce transactions.
-If you are an e-merchant, joining a marketplace is no longer an option but a must.
-However, the project to launch on marketplaces must agree on a strategy: what tools should I equip myself with( PIM is the reference ally of marketplaces)?
+Marketplaces account for 40% of e-commerce transactions worldwide.
+If you're an e-merchant, joining a marketplace is no longer an option, but a matter of course.
+However, the decision to enter a marketplace must be based on a clear strategy: what tools do I need( PIM is a key tool for marketplaces)?
 Which marketplaces should I invest in?
-To answer this last question, we have listed the most famous marketplaces, by sector.
+To answer this last question, we've listed the best-known marketplaces, by sector.

 General marketplaces